waldopanozo/tipsES6/README.md

-# tipsES6
+# Some tips about ES6 intro
-Some tips for ES6 introduction
+We can start now!